opencomputeproject/OpenNetworkLinux/README.md

 Open Network Linux
 ==================

+The OCP Open Network Linux Project has been moved to maintenance mode, pending archival.

 Check out the main/offical website at http://opennetlinux.org .

 Open Network Linux (ONL) is a Linux distribution for bare metal switches.
 ONL